|

 1319 In this year as Lancaster

-manor of Wakefield and other Yorkshire lands to Thomas Earl of Lancaster.
+manor of Wakefield and other Yorkshire lands to Thomas earl of Lancaster.

 Thus for about five years, from 1317 until 1322, the Pontefract lands